Hunger hurts. It denies dignity, lessens human energy, and impairs the potential of people to succeed.

 The Rohde Center Food Pantry has been providing emergency food to residents of southern Jefferson County since 1977.
 We are 100% reliant on grants and donations of time, money and product.
 Over 56% of our income comes from private individuals and organizations, with the remaining 44% as grants through the Food Bank of Central New York, and others.
 Every donation is an important part of The Power of A Dollar, because, as a member program of the Food Bank of CNY, we are able to purchase over $10.50 worth of food for every $1 donated; sometimes even more.

 Food Purchases and Expenses:

-• Over 2,752 Volunteer hours were donated by friends and neighbors at the Rohde Center Food Pantry, Fresh Foods Distribution, and FOOD $EN$E food co-op
+• Over 2,192 volunteer hours were donated by friends and neighbors at the Rohde Center Food Pantry, Fresh Foods Distribution, and FOOD $EN$E food co-op

 Meals: (USDA definition of a meal is that it must contain 4 of the 5 food groups)

-The pantry is open 4 days a week, including Tuesdays until 7 PM, to allow working families an opportunity to access the pantry on the way home.
+We are open 4 days a week, including Tuesdays until 7 PM to allow working families an opportunity to access the pantry after work.
 Phone numbers are posted for emergency assistance when we're not open.

 Donating money is the most direct method of supporting the Rohde Center.
 The Power Of A Dollar enables us to purchase over $10.50 worth of food from the Food Bank of Central New York for every $1 donated.